 I am sharing something with you today that I have found works for me.
 It’s not a sewing tutorial, but something that I’ve been doing for the last 3-4 years that I thought you might like to hear about it.

-A few years ago the mini album trend really started to take off and I thought that it would be a great way for me to scrapbook many of my vacations.
-You see vacations are easy to scrapbook in a mini album, they have a start and a stop, you can make and album, finish it, an call it good!
+A few years ago the mini-album trend really started to take off and I thought that it would be a great way for me to scrapbook many of my vacations.
+You see vacations are easy to scrapbook in a mini-album (also referred to as a travelers journal), they have a start and a stop, you can make an album, finish it, and call it good!

 Gradually the mini albums transformed so that I made most of them while ON vacation.
 It is really not hard at all, it just requires a bit of planning ahead of time and a few minutes each night of your trip to jot down what you did that day.